 Who are we listening to?

-Our waking hours are saturated by an unending flow of information from anything with a glowing screen.
+Our waking hours are saturated by an unending flow of information.
 We have open access to all the content we could ever want and the content we don’t.

 The problem is two-fold.
 First, there is too much.
 Our minds and hearts can’t contain the flood.
 Second, there are very few filters in place to sift out bad information.
 Some of what we take in may be true, some of it is false and much of it as a cloudy mix of the two.